naidaire/lesson15_decision_trees/README.md

 ## Lesson Outline

-**Important:** The "Ensembles & Random Forests" lesson is about 100 minutes of material.
-It is more important to data science and less detail-oriented.
-If you only have a fraction of a class period (e.g. for projects), it is recommended to only do this lesson.
+> **Important:** Part Two lesson is about 100 minutes of material and is lesss detail-oriented.
+If you only have a fraction of a class period, we recommended that you only focus entirely on part one.

-Students must understand what a decision tree is first, so you should provide some explanation (perhaps drawing from the first lesson).
-However, decision trees are typically readily understood by students.
-(How a computer constructs them is typically not as easily understood, which is the subject of the first lesson.)

-### Lesson Outline (Decision Trees)
+### Lesson Outline (Part One: Decision Trees)

 > TOTAL (170 min)
 - Introduction